 Light or Regular Soy Sauce (生抽)

-Pearl River Bridge is another brand that we enjoy.
+Pearl River Bridge is another brand of Chinese sauces that we enjoy.
 The cost is comparable to Lee Kum Kee, but Bill likes to use Pearl river because he thinks the flavor is a bit better; but then again that could simply be because this is the brand his parents used for years.